mikeizbicki/cmc-csci143/topic_11_indexes_advanced/README.md

             CREATE INDEX ON accounts (name);
             ```

-        1. Your index/query you provided could only use a sequential scan.
+        1. Your index/query could only use a bitmap scan.
             (I gave 1/4 for this error.)

             ```
             SELECT name FROM accounts
             WHERE name ~* 'management$';

-            CREATE INDEX ON accounts USING GIN (name gin_trgm_ops);
+            CREATE INDEX ON accounts USING gin (name gin_trgm_ops);
             ```

             ```